I update this page about once a year, it is reasonably current but not up to the minute.

 Trails in the Sky SC can only be purchased virtually in the US.
 It was released as a download game for the PlayStation Portable and also works on the Vita.
 The entire Trails in the Sky series is available on Steam/GOG as well.

-Legend of Heroes: Trails in the Sky the 3rd was originally a PlayStation Portable game that was not released on the US.
+Legend of Heroes: Trails in the Sky the 3rd was originally a PlayStation Portable game that was not released in the US.
 A decade after its original Japan release XSEED ported the PC version which is available on Steam and GOG.com.
 Trails in the Sky the 3rd is a combination prologue/epilogue to the first two games.
 Again, trying to avoid spoilers I'll say that Trails in the Sky SC wraps-up the main storyline at the end.
 It also hints at events that will occurs in the next Trails story arc.
 Trails in the Sky the 3rd explores what the various characters were doing before & after the main story.
 There are two new lead characters, one who is also in SC with the other being completely new.
 Many characters from the first two games are playable with a final cast of 16 at your disposal.

 At the risk of making new enemies I'd say Trails in the Sky the 3rd is skippable if you're pressed for time.
 Most of the prologue revelations were known events that didn't need more explaining.
 Similarly the important epilogue events are explained in other games.
 I think this is really a game for people who enjoyed the battle system of the previous two games and want to try it with a much larger cast of characters.
 That was my favorite aspect of the game at least.

-The original PlayStation Portable releases of these games may be a lost cause but the PlayStation 4 remasters have US releases planned.
+The original PlayStation Portable releases of these games may be a lost cause but the remasters all have US releases.
 In fall 2022 NIS America released Trails from Zero (Zero no Kiseki) on PlayStation 4, Switch, and PC.
 The PlayStation 4 version is a straight translation of Falcom's remaster with no changes.
 The PC version contains some game play and graphical improvements.
 Since Falcom never made a Switch version of the game, NIS America used the PC version as the base for the Switch.
 This means the Switch version is actually superior to the PlayStation 4 version, something definitely unexpected.
-The immediate sequel Trails to Azure (Ao no Kiseki) will follow in 2023 on the same systems.
-Somewhat surprisingly (to me at least) The Legend of Nayuta: Boundless Trails (the HD remaster of Nayuta no Kiseki) is also scheduled for a 2023 US release.
-That was released in Japan in 2021 making it one of the fastest Falcom ports.

 Set in the same universe as Sky, but in a different kingdom, Legend of Heroes: Trails of Cold Steel is the first installment of the next series in the franchise.
 In the US we lucked out this time around and received ports of every* version released in Japan.
 The original PlayStation 3, PC, and Vita versions are all available - albeit several years after their original release.
 In 2019 a remaster for the PlayStation 4 and PC was released.
 All these were handled by XSEED.
 It took decades but the late 2010's was finally a good time to be a Falcom fan in America.
 Between these and Ys VIII I never felt more optimistic about seeing future games ported to English.